nerycordova/react-native-swipe-animation/README.md

 ![Project diagram](./docs/react-native-sipe-animation.gif)

 [Here it is](https://snack.expo.io/@nerychucuy/github.com-nerychucuy-react-native-swipe-animation) the Snack link to this app, where you can play with the web, androind and iOS version .
-In that link you will also find instructions to run the App on your devices (through the Expo app).
+In that link you will also find instructions to run the App on your device (through the Expo app).

 ## Running this project in your local environment